Acacia decurrens: Distribution and habitat

+Acacia decurrens is native to the coast and tablelands of New South Wales and the Australian Capital Territory mainly south from the Hunter Valley, and is common in the Sydney region.
+It grows in forest, woodland and heath, often on river banks.
+It is found in altitudes up to 1000 m with rainfall between 700-1400 mm per year, and grows with trees such as grey gum (Eucalyptus punctata) and narrow-leaved ironbark (E. crebra) in loamy soils derived mainly from Wianamatta shale and sandstone.

 It was extensively planted in New South Wales, and it is difficult to tell whether it is native or naturalised in areas near its native range.
-The species became naturalised in other states including Queensland, Victoria and Tasmania.
-It grows on shale and sandstone soils with medium nutrients and good drainage.
+The species became naturalised in other states of Australia, including Queensland, Victoria, Western Australia and Tasmania and has been introduced in other parts of the world, including India, Africa, California, South America, New Zealand and China.

-Despite its invasive nature, it has not been declared a noxious weed by any state or Australian government body.

 Ecology

-The dark brown or black seed is main source of reproduction.
+The dark brown or black seed is the main source of reproduction.
 They can be spread by ants or birds, and form a seedbank in the soil.
 Seedlings generally grow rapidly after bushfire, and the species can colonise disturbed areas.
-Trees can live for 15–50 years.
+Trees can live for 15 to 50 years.

 Sulphur-crested cockatoos eat the unripe seed.